B-Lamine/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute : gives execute permission to the user of the file 'hello' 6-multiple_permissions : adds execute permission to user and group, and read permission to other users 7-everybody : grants execute permission to all
+5-execute : gives execute permission to the user of the file 'hello' 6-multiple_permissions : adds execute permission to user and group, and read permission to other users 7-everybody : grants execute permission to all 8-James_Bond : restrict all to owner and group, and grant all to other users